Our Homes: NPH Haiti

 Poorest country in the Western Hemisphere; political instability; frequent natural disasters

-Discover NPH Haiti
+NPH Haiti at a Glance

 Did You Know?